open-policy-agent/opa/docs/book/best-practice-identity.md

 ## 2. Downloading LDAP/AD data as part of a policy bundle

 JWTs may not be available to you.
 Or perhaps your policies require information about a user other than the one performing the action that OPA is authorizing.

-For example, the policy you want to enforce says that either the owner of a resource or anyone in that owner's group may modify that resource.
-So if Alice tries to modify a resource and she is not the owner, OPA would need to find the owner of the resource (say Bob) and look up all of his groups from LDAP/AD in order to check if Alice is in the same group as Bob.
-OPA only has a JWT token for Alice, so it does not have group information for Bob.
+For example, suppose your policy says a resource's owner or anyone in the owner's group may modify that resource.
+When Alice tries to modify a resource she doesn't own, OPA would need to find the owner and check if Alice belongs to the same group as the owner.
+But if OPA only has Alice's JWT token, it does not know what groups the resource's owner belong to.

 In any case, another option is to replicate LDAP/AD data in bulk into OPA.
 One way to do that is through OPA's bundle feature, which periodically downloads policy bundles from a centralized server.
 Those bundles can include data as well as policy.
 If you implement the centralized server, you can include LDAP/AD data within the bundle.
 Then every time OPA gets updated policies, it gets updated LDAP/AD data too.